 Meet Leslie

-She will put your needs first and find solutions to make city government work for you.
-Whether it’s fixing potholes or drainage ditches, Leslie is a servant leader who is committed to preserving and improving quality of life on James Island!
+Leslie puts constituent needs first and finds solutions to make city government work.
+Whether it’s fixing potholes or drainage ditches, Leslie is a servant leader who is committed to preserving and improving quality of life on James Island.

 Businesswoman and CEO